rheinwerk-verlag/planning-poker/docs/user_docs/roles.rst

 different tasks during a poker session and can thus interact with the page differently.
 A participant can be part of both groups at the same time and will behave a little bit differently.
 See `Voter + Moderator`_ for more information.

-To make a user part of a group give them the corresponding permission in the Django admin.
+To make a user part of a group, give them the corresponding permission in the Django admin.
 Which permission is required for a specific group is explained in the following two sections.

 .. note::